Microservices-Demo-Projects/logging-and-distributed-tracing/README.md

 		    </dependency>
 	    ```

-	- The `opentelemetry-exporter-otlp` dependency provides the logic for exporting/reporting to any OpenTelemetry protocol (OTLP) compliant log collector (in the demo we are using Jaeger).
+	- The `opentelemetry-exporter-otlp` dependency provides the logic for exporting/reporting to any OpenTelemetry protocol (OTLP) compliant log collector (e.g., Jaeger).

 	     ```XML
 		    <dependency>